Cliff Lewis (linebacker)

-Clifford Sylvester Lewis (born November 9, 1959) is an American former professional football linebacker in the National Football League (NFL).
+Clifford Sylvester Lewis (born November 9, 1959) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles.

 Biography

 Lewis was born Clifford Sylvester Lewis on November 9, 1959, in Brewton, Alabama.

 Career

-Lewis was selected by the Green Bay Packers in the twelfth round of the 1981 NFL draft and played four seasons with the team.
+Lewis was selected 311th overall by the Green Bay Packers in the twelfth round of the 1981 NFL draft and played four seasons with the team.
 He played at the collegiate level at the University of Southern Mississippi.